-A photo-reporter Nilüfer Demir and a video cameraman working for the Turkish Dogan News Agency (DHA) were "on duty" monitoring the migrant situation and suddenly came across "the lying, lifeless bodies" of Alan and his brother Galip (100m away) in the surf.
+A photo-reporter Nilüfer Demir and a video cameraman working for the Turkish Dogan News Agency (DHA) were "on duty" monitoring the migrant situation and suddenly came across "the lying, lifeless bodies" of Alan and his brother Galip (100m away) in the surf (compare Alan's red top and light shoe soles with his brother's blue top and red shoe soles).
 They had no lifejackets or arm floats on them.
 Demir said: "I was petrified … The only thing I could do was to make his outcry heard" and took the iconic picture "around 0600".
 Another report mentioned that: "Residents in the area, out taking brisk early morning jogs and walks, had already alerted the local gendarmerie" when Demir and her colleague found the bodies.
 "The photographer … strayed upon him and his five-year-old brother almost as dawn was breaking."
 A third report had Demir telling Le Monde newspaper: "When I arrived about 0600 or 0700 in the morning … we could make out something washed up on the beach.
 We could see straight away that he was dead and there was nothing we could do."

 Sergeant Major Mehmet Çıplak, a Turkish gendarmerie CSI, could not find any signs of life in Alan's body, saying "I craved, searched for a sign of life.
 However, I couldn't find any signs".
 He also claimed he was unaware that someone [presumably Demir] was taking his picture.
 "When I arrived at the scene, I saw a group of inhabitants.
 I wasn't aware whether they were taking pictures.
 Within my duty, I launched investigations rapidly."
 He also said: "My sorrow would ease if this spark could grow to a greater fire which could extinct this fire." Çıplak and a gendarmerie photographer were photographed and videoed - apparently by the above DHA team - as they dealt with Alan's body and removed it from the beach. Çıplak's account was told to Dogan News Agency reporters, "in an interview conducted right where he has found the dead bodies".
 Another report said Çıplak's team "was sent at around 0500 … after receiving an emergency call about a sunken boat … reports of dead bodies washing up on the Turkish shore were being received."